argoneuscze/beplus/README.md

-# Beplus
+# beplus

-This is an interpreter in development, most features do not work as of yet.
+beplus a simple interpreter for a statically typed C-like language.
+The language supports dynamic allocation and also has a simple mark-and-sweep based garbage collector.

 ## Installation

-The project is packaged using CMake, so it should be compilable on every major platform.
+beplus is written in C++ and packaged using CMake, so it should be easily compilable on every major platform.

 ### Linux